You’ve come to realize that you need real estate in your portfolio, but you just don’t have enough money to get started investing in real estate.

 If you can’t find a local one, here is a great list of custodians and administrators online.

-Just in case you may are wondering about the difference between custodians and administrators, I found a great resource for you as well.
+Just in case you may be wondering about the difference between custodians and administrators, I found a great resource for you as well.

 One note, though.
 I have been told by several IRA professionals to avoid IRAs with “checkbook control” or a “checkbook IRA.”
 Essentially, the custodian is giving control of the checkbook to you instead of taking care of the payments through the company.